 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This traditional dish is served on special occasions as well as for family dinners.
-The oxtails and tripe are slowly simmered to tenderness before creating the delectable spicy peanut sauce.
+A traditional dish served on special occasions as well as for family dinners, oxtails and tripe are slowly simmered to tenderness before creating the delectable spicy peanut sauce.